[May 20, 2020: This post has been updated to reflect the change from 160 PFAS to 172 PFAS.]

-Section 7321 of the National Defense Authorization Act (NDAA) for Fiscal Year 2020 added 160 per- and polyfluoroalkyl substances (PFAS) to the list of chemicals covered by the Toxics Release Inventory (TRI) under Section 313 of the Emergency Planning and Community Right-to-Know Act (EPCRA).
-The NDAA was published on December 20, 2019 and the PFAS TRI reporting requirements are effective as of January 1, 2020.
+Section 7321 of the National Defense Authorization Act (NDAA) for Fiscal Year 2020 initially added 160 per- and polyfluoroalkyl substances (PFAS)—later revised to 172 PFAS on May 18—to the list of chemicals covered by the Toxics Release Inventory (TRI) under Section 313 of the Emergency Planning and Community Right-to-Know Act (EPCRA).
+The NDAA was published on December 20, 2019, and the PFAS TRI reporting requirements are effective as of January 1, 2020.

 If your industrial facility type is listed below, this news applies to you.